awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 </ResourceRecord>
 ```

-## CNAME Format<a name="CNAMEFormat"></a>
+## CNAME Record Type<a name="CNAMEFormat"></a>

 A CNAME `Value` element is the same format as a domain name\.

 **Important**
 The DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace, also known as the zone apex\.
 For example, if you register the DNS name example\.com, the zone apex is example\.com\.
 You cannot create a CNAME record for example\.com, but you can create CNAME records for www\.example\.com, newproduct\.example\.com, and so on\.
-In addition, if you create a CNAME record for a subdomain, you cannot create any other resource record sets for that subdomain\.
-For example, if you create a CNAME for www\.example\.com, you cannot create any other resource record sets for which the value of the Name field is www\.example\.com\.
+In addition, if you create a CNAME record for a subdomain, you cannot create any other records for that subdomain\.
+For example, if you create a CNAME for www\.example\.com, you cannot create any other records for which the value of the Name field is www\.example\.com\.

-Amazon Route 53 also supports alias resource record sets, which allow you to route queries to a CloudFront distribution, an Elastic Beanstalk environment, an ELB Classic, Application, or Network Load Balancer, an Amazon S3 bucket that is configured as a static website, or another Amazon Route 53 resource record set\.
-Aliases are similar in some ways to the CNAME resource record type; however, you can create an alias for the zone apex\.
-For more information, see [Choosing Between Alias and Non\-Alias Resource Record Sets](resource-record-sets-choosing-alias-non-alias.md)\.
+Amazon Route 53 also supports alias records, which allow you to route queries to a CloudFront distribution, an Elastic Beanstalk environment, an ELB Classic, Application, or Network Load Balancer, an Amazon S3 bucket that is configured as a static website, or another Route 53 record\.
+Aliases are similar in some ways to the CNAME record type; however, you can create an alias for the zone apex\.
+For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md)\.

-**Example for the Amazon Route 53 console**
+**Example for the Route 53 console**

 ```
 1. hostname.example.com
 ```

-**Example for the Amazon Route 53 API**
+**Example for the Route 53 API**

 ```
 1. <Value>hostname.example.com</Value>
 ```

-## MX Format<a name="MXFormat"></a>
+## MX Record Type<a name="MXFormat"></a>

-Each value for an MX resource record set actually contains two values:
+Each value for an MX record actually contains two values:

 + An integer that represents the priority for an email server